 A lovely cupboard with mirror painted with Henrietta and Emile.
 The inside of the drawers are also painted with Henrietta.
 It’s a beautiful way of preserving old furniture.

 Strong and sturdy, this wonderful cupboard is painted with Lem Lem and Aubusson.
 I love this combination.
 (Lem Lem is an Oxfam fundraiser for the Seed Project in Ethiopia.)
-Stencils were used for the inside of the drawers and a range of these transfers used here will soon be stocked by Somewhere in the Sunshine!
+A stencil was used for inside of the drawers which adds a nice touch.
+A range of transfers (used here on the front of the cupboard) will soon be stocked by Somewhere in the Sunshine!